sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 ## classes.h and class_def

 Any src directory in mu2e which wants to use classes needs to list them in a classes.h and class_def.xml file.
 If you make a new class you must add it here.
-To make a new class use an exisitng class as a template.
+To make a new class use an existing class as a template.
 That way you wont run into errors.

 ### Main Window

 This class sets up the Gui and imports the geometry.
 Here the plotting data functions are currently called. you should base any work on AddComboHits.

+### Adding Data Products

+In order to add Data Products to the Event Display you may need to add an additional plotting function to the code.
+Here are the steps you should take to add the function.

+1. Check if the data product you want to add is in the Collection Filler and Data Collections classes.
+If not then add it to these classes.

+2. Create a function to add your data product in the TEveMu2eDataInterface or TEveMu2eMCInterface based on whether it is a Reco or MC Data Product.
+Add two lists in the header file.

+3. In your function call the DataLists template function.
+This will take care of handling your lists so that they work with the other features in the Event Display.

+4. Now add a condition to make sure your Data Product Collection is not empty.

+5. If you would like to add energies call the energies template.
+This currently works for hit and cluster type data products.

+6. Then loop through your Data Product Collection and call the draw function to the corresponding data type.
+For example, DrawHit3D/2D, DrawCluster3D/2D

+7. To utilize the 3D only feature, create a condition and pass the show2D parameter and control the 2D drawing functions with that parameter.

+8. Call the function in TEveMu2eMainWindow

+9. Modify the Collection Filler in TEveMu2eModule to get your data product from the art file.
+Add the product to the fcl file and change the prolog.fcl as needed.

 ## Authors